Digital Intraoral X-rays

 It helps to take crystal-clear pictures of your teeth and oral tissues.
 We take these images for a smile makeover to display before and afters, patient education, communication with the specialist’s offices.

 To help us improve the vision to provide the highest quality of care.

 For fast and very effective results without the discomfort of sitting in front of the hot and bright lights for an hour or longer.

 State-of-the-art Root Canal Technology

-Helps us to finish the procedure fast and in single visit.
+It helps us to finish the procedure fast and in a single visit.

 Oral Conscious Sedation

 If the idea of going to the dentist for a procedure brings on feelings of fear or anxiety there are options to ease the anxiety.
 Oral conscious sedation is as easy as taking an aspirin and you will feel relaxed and at ease.
 Oral conscious sedation does not “knock you out” like some other forms of anesthesia.
 You will remain awake during your procedure, but you will be in a heightened state of relaxation.
 It is also possible that you will not remember part, or all, of your procedure.